 This was almost too easy…just had to brown some sausage and onions, saute some mushrooms and combine it all together with dollops of goat cheese which were all wrapped in a sheet of puff pastry.

 After it’s wrapped, just crimp it closed and brush with some egg and bake.
 I love puff pastry!
 I only had one sheet though so I made a pizza too; pretty much exactly the same but on a pizza crust.
 Either way.
 Both ways.
 To die for!

 See all of that yummy goodness?
 The fresh thyme didn’t hurt…I’m still getting some from my garden!

-Of course making your own goat cheese is not a requirement if you want either the Wellington or the pizza so certainly don’t miss it for that reason, I think mozzarella would be a great substitute.
-But if you love goat cheese and you can find a source for the milk…go for it; it does feel like quite the accomplishment and yet it could not be easier.
-Come back next week for cajeta (goat milk caramel), it’s a luscious caramel like Dulce de Lece but made with goat milk
+Of course making your own goat cheese is not a requirement if you want either the Wellington or the pizza so certainly don’t miss it for that reason.
+If you don’t love goat cheese, then substitute mozzarella in either dish.
+Next week I’ll be making cajeta (goat milk caramel), it’s a luscious caramel like Dulce de Lece but made with goat milk…so delicious!

 - 1 gallon whole goat's milk (we had unpasteurized but you can also find pasteurized.
 Using raw unpasteurized milk is only recommended if you know your source and the practices of that source to insure clean, pure milk)

 - Heat the milk to 86 degrees F. Add the starter, stirring to combine.

 - Cover and let set at room temperature not below 72 degrees fort 12 hours.

 - Line a colander with butter muslin or a bag that can be used for draining the whey and scoop all of the solids into the fabric.